-- Sharing of key messages, actions, learning, improvements, patient stories and incidents for People with a Learning Disability and autistic people (LeDeR) through the LD Steering Group. - ► Re-establishing LD Champions, holding training events to share skills, supporting wards with embedding the use of the LD Traffic Light Symbol to highlight there may be additional needs/reasonable adjustments monthly audits by LD Team to monitor. - Introduce New National Training Programmes as they become available (Summer 2022). - ▶ LD National Survey Review results and make SMART actions for improvements, working with Divisions to make improvements, monitoring actions through LD Steering Group and reporting to Clinical Governance Group. - Resource Packs to be printed and made available for each ward area to support teams with LD appropriate resources. - Quarterly LD Bulletins to be shared with teams showcasing good practice, patient stories, key messages and news.
+- Sharing of key messages, actions, learning, improvements, patient stories and incidents for People with a Learning Disability and autistic people (LeDeR) through the LD Steering Group. - Re-establishing LD Champions, holding training events to share skills, supporting wards with embedding the use of the LD Traffic Light Symbol to highlight there maybe additional needs/reasonable adjustments - monthly audits by LD Team to monitor. - Introduce New National Training Programmes as they become available (Summer 2022) - LD National Survey Review results and make SMART actions for improvements, working with Divisions to make improvements, monitoring actions through LD Steering Group and reporting to CGG.
+(To check with Claire this is correct forum) - Resource Packs to be printed and made available for each ward area to support teams with LD appropriate resources. - Quarterly LD Bulletins to be shared with teams showcasing good practice, patient stories, key messages and news.

-Developing diagnostic access with community hubs and implement care in new, purpose built facilities to meet patient needs

-Our target for 2022/23 is to open one Diagnostic Hub

-Working with partners to develop facilities and pathways.
+Developing diagnostic access with community hubs and implement care in new, purpose built facilities to meet patient needs Our target for 2022/23 is to open one Diagnostic Hub We will do this by: Working with partners to develop facilit ies and pathways